kasikritc/berry_shooting_game/README.md

 # Files

-data: the folder that contains images that are used in the game shooting_game.pyde: the source code of the game which causes the game to animate and run properly
+data: the folder that contains images that are used in the game<br>
+shooting_game.pyde: the source code of the game which causes the game to animate and run properly<br>